 [By-law 12 inserted in Gazette 28 Feb 1997 p.
 1336-7.]

-13. Misuse of Water
+13. Misuse of water

 Any person entitled to a supply of water for domestic purposes only or entitled only to a supply of water for any other specified purpose, shall not use such water for any other purpose except that specified.

-14. Illegal Taking or Selling of Water
+14. Illegal taking or selling of water

 Any person, whether entitled to receive water from the Board or not, shall not, without the written approval of the Board, take, carry away or allow to be taken or carried away, that water, or to sell the same to any other person.

-15. Turning Off When Repairing and Tapping
+15. Board may cut off water supply for repairs etc.

 The Board may, from time to time, when necessary for the purpose of tapping or repairing the main, or otherwise, cut off the supply of water from any part or parts of a water area.

-16. Reward, Reporting Leakage
+16. Reward for reporting leakage etc.

-The Board may in its discretion adequately reward any person (not being the person in fault), who shall communicate timely information to the Board of any leakage or waste of water, whether the same be accidental, negligently or willfully occasioned or suffered, or who shall give such information as shall lead to the conviction of any person or persons who shall steal or cause to be stolen or improperly appropriated the water of the Board.
+The Board may in its discretion adequately reward any person (not being the person in fault), who shall communicate timely information to the Board of any leakage or waste of water, whether the same be accidental, negligently or wilfully occasioned or suffered, or who shall give such information as shall lead to the conviction of any person or persons who shall steal or cause to be stolen or improperly appropriated the water of the Board.

-17. Waste of Water
+17. Waste of water

 Any person supplied with water by the Board, whether by meter or otherwise shall not allow the same to run to waste.

-18. Limiting Supply
+18. Board may limit etc. water supply

 The Board may at such times and for such purposes as it may deem necessary and expedient, prohibit or limit the use of water for any specified purpose or purposes, except with the written approval of the Board.

-[(2), (3) deleted]

 [By-law 18 amended in Gazette 1 Apr 2008 p.
 1287; 1 Apr 2010 p.
 1281.]

-19. Fixing of Meters
+19. Meters, supply of etc.

 Any officer appointed by the Board for the purpose may fix a meter on any service and shall determine the size and class of meter in each case.
 Meters will be supplied by the Board, and may be open or encased, at the discretion of the Board.

-20. Repairs and Maintenance of Meters
+20. Meters, repair of

 Any person supplied with water through a meter belonging to the Board shall pay the cost of making good all damage to such meter whilst on his/her land and in his/her charge.
 Any repairs required shall be done by the Board, and the expense incurred by the Board in so doing shall, on demand, be paid by the owner or occupier of the land, and if not paid on demand shall be recoverable in the same manner as water rates.

-21. Notice of Damage or Non-Registration of Meter Shall be Given
+21. Notice of damage or non-registration of meter shall be given

 Any person supplied by the Board with water through a meter shall, on finding that meter is damaged, or not registering, immediately give notice of the fact to the Water Board Office, Busselton.

-22. Interference with Meters
+22. Meters, interfering with etc.

 Any person shall not break or in any way interfere with the seal fixed on their meter through which water is supplied by the Board, or turn or attempt to turn any screw, bolt, or nut on or attached to such meter, or use any tool or appliance on any such meter, or introduce or attempt to introduce any body or substance into such meter, or in any way interfere with any portion of such meter or any pipes or fittings attached thereto.

-23. Period for Reading
+23. Period for reading